MichaelSMU/Eye-Exercise/README.md

 This is the solution for the coding activity "Eye Exercise".
+This exercise aims to create a web page with a pair of eyes on it that follows the mass movement.

 Please follow the steps to run the webpate:
 1. Download/clone the repository to a local directory